matthew-brett/eef-pilot2/three_girls.rst

     >>> def girls_in_family():
-    ...     # Make a family of 4, return number of girls ...     # Your code here, likeley from the cell above ...     return n_girls
+    ...     # Make a family of 4, return number of girls ...     # Your code here, likely from the cell above ...     return n_girls

 .. nbplot::